Arya-Fgmain/ChloroFile/README.md

 # ChloroFile
 <img src="website/img/fileleaf.png" alt="Your Image" width="150" height="200" />

-Welcome to <i> ChloroFile</i>, a simple way to share files with people by exposing your vulnerable IP address for the world to see (patent pending).
-ChloroFile allows you to manage your files and share them seamlessly (real).
+Welcome to [<i> ChloroFile</i>](https://htmlpreview.github.io/?https://github.com/Arya-Fgmain/ChloroFile/blob/main/website/index.html), a simple way to share files with people by exposing your vulnerable IP address for the world to see (patent pending).
+ChloroFile allows you to manage your files and share them seamlessly (real and functional).

 ## Getting Started

-To get started with ChloroFile, you can either access another myChloro or log into your own myChloro.
+Get started with ChloroFile by clicking the link above.
+You can either access another myChloro or log into your own myChloro.

 - **Access Another myChloro:** If you want to access files shared by others, click on "Access another myChloro" and enter the required IP address.